99-devops/99devops_web/content/posts/PresevceSourceIP.md

 In order to preserve source IP, you would need to enable proxy protocol in the underlying loadbalancer whether it be DO or AWS classic LB.

+First,
+1. Annotate / Enable proxy protocol on the Load balancer.
+2. Deploy Envoy filter to look for proxy protocol headers.

 ### Using DO Loadbalancer